FNNDSC/fyborg/README.md

 fyborg
 ======

-The ultimate processing framework for TrackVis (.trk) files.
+The ultimate scalar mapping framework for TrackVis (.trk) files.